-- What is lexicalized and what is computed online? - How detailed is the lexical representation (Bybee 2001; Pierrehumbert 2002; Gahl 2008)? - What is the phonology-processing interface like? - How does lexical retrieval for production influence pronunciation, e.g. single word vs. morpheme string (Hay 2003), priming and competition from other words (Baese-Berk & Goldrick 2009 and refs. therein, Martin 2007)? - How does word recognition influence perception and lexicalization? - What are the limits of learnability?
-Within the learnable, are some patterns more learnable than others? - Can we think of new and better ways to get data about competence (the grammar, the mental lexicon)?
+- What is lexicalized and what is computed online? - How detailed is the lexical representation (Bybee 2001; Pierrehumbert 2002; Gahl 2008)? - What is the phonology-processing interface like? - How does lexical retrieval for production influence pronunciation, e.g. single word vs. morpheme string Hay 2003, but see Fiorentino 2006) priming and competition from other words (Baese-Berk & Goldrick 2009 and refs. therein, Martin 2007)? - How does word recognition influence perception and lexicalization? - What are the limits of learnability?
+Within the learnable, are some patterns more learnable than others? - How can we get good data about competence?
+Especially, how can we tell what's lexicon and what (if anything) is grammar?